Get Started

 Compliance

-• Investment oversight: Clearly defined investment procedure, Chief Investment Officer and/or research team, and compliance oversight.
+• Investment oversight: Clearly defined investment procedure (e.g., Chief Investment Officer and/or research team, and compliance oversight).

-• Top custodial platform: Must custody client assets at Charles Schwab, TD Ameritrade, Fidelity, Bank of New York Mellon, Raymond James, or Pershing.
+• Custodial platform: Our investment advisors maintain custody of their client assets with one of the industry standard financial institutions – Charles Schwab, Fidelity, Bank of New York Mellon, Raymond James, or Pershing.

 Fees

-• Investment independence: Investment decisions must be done by an in-house investment team.
+• Investment due diligence: Investment decisions must be vetted by an in-house investment team.

-• Financial planning services: Financial planning are a core offering and are included in asset-based fee structure unless the AUM fees are 40% below the industry average for a combined service package.
+• Financial planning services: Financial planning is a core offering and is included in an asset-based fee structure unless the AUM fees are 40% below the industry average for a combined service package.

 • Competitive fees: Firms must charge at or below industry standard fees.
 For any firms charging more than 1.5%, these firms must offer additional, more comprehensive services in addition to investment management and financial planning, including but not limited to: tax planning, estate planning, family office services.